wdi-sg/gitbook-2018/01-workflow/text-editor-packages/readme.md

   #### Useful Packages that you should install

-  * EditorConfig (reads configuration files for your editor)
   * ColorPicker (pick colors by typing `COMMAND + SHIFT + c`, handy for CSS)
   * Color Highlighter (visually displays colors for hex/rgb values)
   * GitGutter (shows git additions/deletions)
-  * Terminal (launch a terminal window from a folder on the sidebar)
   * BracketHighlighter (highlight brackets and tabs)
   * Sass (syntax definition, we'll use this when working with Rails)
   * Babel (syntax definition, we'll use this when working with React)
-  * JSX (syntax definition, we'll use this when working with React)